jfonsecahn/My-First-WebApp/README.md

 8. Run the project from NetBeans

 9. Right-click the project → Run → NetBeans will deploy it to Tomcat and start the web application.

+## 🌟 Reflection

+I know this app might be outdated, doesn’t use a modern framework, or showcase my best coding practices according to software development standards.
+However, it is very important to me because it was the first application I built with the goal of automating and generalizing repetitive tasks across different segments of code.

+Through this project, I realized that I could save a lot of time by structuring my code into reusable segments, long before the rise of artificial intelligence.
+I once heard that it’s better to work intelligently than just work hard, and I truly believe that—but I also think both are necessary.
+By working intelligently, we free up time to work hard on something that can be truly impressive**, both for ourselves and for our environment.